Up to 50% off sofas & mattresses — limited‑time deals.

 Quick fit checks

-• Armrest height: too high can raise shoulders; too low can collapse posture.
+• Watch armrest height: too high can raise your shoulders; too low can leave you collapsing inward.

 Dial In Comfort: Support, Seat Depth, and Recline